 packing fruit in material that is clean and either new or refurbished,

-storage prior to export and transportation in a secure manner to prevent contamination and re-infestation, e.g., insect-proof packaging
+storing and transporting fruit in a secure manner to prevent contamination and infestation (e.g. use of insect-proof packaging), and

 grading fruit to provide assurance that it is free from damage, symptoms of pests, and contamination (e.g. contamination with soil or plant debris);